-Launa Winship is a French Australian colour enthusiast pop artist, born in 1991 in the iconic surf town of Biarritz.
+Launa Winship is a French Australian color enthusiast multimedia artist, born in 1991 in Biarritz, France.

-Launa completed a Bachelor’s degree in Fine Arts/Visual Arts in Brisbane, Australia, and a Diploma in Graphic Design in Melbourne, Australia.
-For the next 3 years, she worked as a Graphic designer in conjunction with solo and group exhibitions.
+Launa completed a Bachelor’s degree in Fine Arts/Visual Arts in Brisbane and a Diploma in Graphic Design in Melbourne.
+For the next 3 years, she worked as a graphic designer in conjunction with solo and group exhibitions.
 In 2016, she moved to Paris where she worked full time within the fashion industry.
 At the end of 2019, Launa began freelancing to focus more on her art practice.
 She is now living in Biarritz.

-She designs simplified two-dimensional versions of deadly objects, then meticulously fills the contours with stickers, creating multileveled textured works.
-The stickers chosen are associated with millennial mass-produced pop culture and are sourced in a constant treasure hunt method.
+Launa designs simplified two-dimensional versions of objects, then meticulously fills the surface with stickers, creating multileveled textured works.
+The stickers/imagery chosen are associated with millennial mass-produced pop culture and are sourced in a constant treasure hunt method.
 Other materials she uses range from aluminum, Plexiglas, cardboard, resin, paint, Styrofoam, PLA, wood, and found objects.

 She is in the process of completing her latest series Cute But Deadly.